SAP-samples/teched2022-AP261/exercises/ex0/README.md

 # Agricultural Origination Portal

-In this exercise, you will explore the "Origination Dashboard" of Agricultural Origination Portal
+In this exercise, you will explore the "Origination Dashboard" of SAP Agricultural Origination Portal

 ## Origination Dashboard